HomeInternational CuisinesItaly

 Vegan Italy Meal Ideas

-You can never have too many side dish recipes, so give Heirloom Tomato Chow Chow a try.
-This gluten free, dairy free, lacto ovo vegetarian, and vegan recipe serves 6 and costs $1.96 per serving.
-One serving contains 212 calories, 3g of protein, and 2g of fat.
-A couple people made this recipe, and 12 would say it hit the spot.
-It is brought to you by Foodnetwork.
-If you have sugar, turmeric, ginger, and a few other ingredients on hand, you can make it.
-From preparation to the plate, this recipe takes about 1 hour and 5 minutes.
-With a spoonacular score of 64%, this dish is solid.
-Grilled Eggplant and Heirloom Tomato Stacks With Basil and Tomato Coulis, Garden Fresh Heirloom Tomato, Pepper, and Cucumber Salad, and Heirloom Tomato Basil and Olive Oil Wine Sauce over Pasta are very similar to this recipe.
+Tomato Bread Salad is a dairy free, lacto ovo vegetarian, and vegan side dish.
+This recipe serves 18 and costs 35 cents per serving.
+One portion of this dish contains around 2g of protein, 3g of fat, and a total of 72 calories.
+If you have olive oil, tomatoes, salt, and a few other ingredients on hand, you can make it.
+This recipe is liked by 1 foodies and cooks.
+It is brought to you by Taste of Home.
+From preparation to the plate, this recipe takes roughly 25 minutes.
+With a spoonacular score of 47%, this dish is solid.
+Heirloom Tomato Bread Salad, Tuscan Tomato and Bread Salad, and Grilled Eggplant and Heirloom Tomato Stacks With Basil and Tomato Coulis are very similar to this recipe.

 Videos for Making Different Vegan Italy Style Dishes